InSyncWithFoo/ryecharm/docs/ruff/running-modes.md

 ## <i>Command line</i> mode

-In <i>Command line</i> mode, RyeCharm will invoke the provided executable whenever it needs to run a task.
+In <i>Command line</i> mode, RyeCharm will invoke the provided executable to retrieve necessary information for linting, formatting and `# noqa` documentation popups.

-This is in contrary to the language server modes, in which there is only one long-running process that handles all operations via the language server protocol.
+This is in contrary to the language server modes, in which there is only one long-running process that handles such operations via the language server protocol (LSP).

+For features not directly available via LSP, the executable will still be invoked.
+This is done to provide a consistent experience across all modes.

 ## <i>Native LSP client</i> and <i>LSP4IJ</i> modes